HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ## 2. Introduction

-- This user story is developed on branch `introduction-contact-us`.
+- This user story is developed on branch `support-us-introduction`.
 - This branch is merged to `master` branch after completion.

 > As a user I need description about why should I become a partner and by the